Destiny-IT-guy/linux-basic/Users/README.md

 ## /etc/group

-stores group information. like the other one line per group.
+stores group information.
+Like the other one line per group.

 here is a brief example: